What to ask when choosing a support company

 • Managed service support, where your support company actively manages your systems to reduce the chance of things going wrong.
 This usually involves signing an annual support contract.

-4. Do you have guaranteed response times?
+4. Do you have any guaranteed response times?

 Be wary of companies guaranteeing to resolve problems within a certain period, because sometimes it can take much longer than expected to get to the root of problems.